Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 ## Editing a Submission

-A submitter can change their answers from their status page for as long as the response hasn't been decided.
+A submitter can change their answers from their status page for as long as the response hasn't been decided, as long as the form has **Allow Editing After Submitting** on.
 Once a reviewer approves or rejects it, editing is refused - what the reviewer acted on stays as they read it.

 Editing a response:
 * Rewrites the message in the Submit Channel so reviewers see the current answers, marked as edited.